mrc-ide/dustgpu/README.md

 Because we need to make changes to dust's include files, I've duplicated them into `inst/dust` and adjusted the search paths (`1cc7017`)

 I'm then working against this commit to add the new features.

+At `04fc091` we can extract the strided model internal state (this is exposed out as far as the R inteface but there's no need to do that at all).